-Making the case for fonts
+Making a case for brand fonts

 Ever heard the phrase, “The shoes make the man”?

-Fonts and typefaces either complement the entire look and tone of a brand, or take it in a completely wrong direction.
+Fonts and typefaces either complement the entire look and tone of a brand or take it in a completely wrong direction.

 With that in mind, we’ve now made it possible for our PRO users to upload their own fonts onto Piktochart!
 Selecting the right typography really impacts the look, feel, and mood of your visual – so you’ll now be able to customize your projects even further.